 See the difference here in the Gallery of the Maps?
 Yikes!

-Sites visited on the Pristine Sistine Tour
+Sites visited on the Walks of Italy Vatican Museum and Pristine Sistine Tour

 - Sistine Chapel (twice)

 - Raphael Rooms